In the Kitch

 Notes

-• If you wish to add more vegetables other than the kimchi, I recommend baby spinach or kale because of their vitamins and minerals and they will mix well into the soup.
+• Vegetable tweak: If you wish to add more vegetables other than the kimchi, I recommend baby spinach or kale because of their vitamins and minerals and they will mix well into the soup.

-• To savor ramen the Japanese way, begin by bringing the bowl up close.
+• Asian technique: To savor ramen the Asian way, begin by bringing the bowl up close.
 Take a few sips of the broth, then slurp the noodles swiftly, aiming for a finish within 5 minutes, without any interruptions.
 Slurping the soup will cool the noodles and intensify the flavor.

 Nutrition